-Earth Science and Geography
+Earth Science, Geography, and Geology

-Professor Griffioen (chairman, Department of Physics) Assistant Professor Menninga
+Professor V. Ehlers (chairman, pro tem, Department of Physics) Assistant Professor C. Menninga

-Students preparing for an elementary school certificate in general science studies, should take 113; those preparing in the social studies, may take either 101 or 113.
-The recommended three course sequence for either program is 113, 201, and 210.
+Students preparing for an elementary school certificate in general science studies should take 113; those preparing in social studies may take 101 or 113.
+A three-course sequence consisting of 113, 201, and 210 may be applied to a group concentration in either general science studies or social studies.
+For those selecting only one course, 113 is recommended for students expecting to teach in the primary grades, and 101 for those in the intermediate grades.